microsoft/CSS-Exchange/docs/Setup/SetupAssist/ComputersContainer.md

----
-title: Computers Container Renamed or Missing
+# Computers container renamed or missing
-parent: SetupAssist.ps1
-grand_parent: Setup
----

 When the CN=Computers container has been renamed or removed from the root of an Active Directory domain, /PrepareAD will fail for certain